rocicorp/replicache/README.md

 ## Development Instructions

 At the moment we haven't published this to npm.
-Until then you can add a `file:` or as a github dependency.
+Until then you can `git clone` `replicache-sdk-js` and add a `file:` dependency.

 ### Get the Code